-If students on F1 or J1 visa travels outside of the United States during the break, please print out the new I-94 at the link HERE.
-Keep a copy for your records, and bring one copy of the I-94 to ISS Office in Blum Union Room 210.
+- Print new I-94 card (click HERE), IF student travel outside of the U.S. during the school break.
+Keep a copy for your records, and bring one copy of the I-94 to office.
 Deadline is the first Friday during the 1st week of classes.

-The University is SMOKE and ALCOHOL free.
-Therefore, students, staff and faculty are prohibited from smoking or drinking alcohol on university property, including on-campus residence halls.
-Be responsible of yours and others’ safety and wellbeing.
+The University strongly enforces SMOKE and ALCOHOL free policy.
+Therefore, students, staff and faculty are prohibited from smoking (cigarette, cigar, etc.) or drinking alcohol on university property, includes on-campus residence halls and in the parking lot.
+Be responsible of yours and others’ safety and well-being.

 Students have the opportunity to apply for the International Ambassador & Leadership Scholarship.
 The award is normally available at the beginning of the Spring semester (January-May).
 As an experienced educator, we strongly encourage students to enhance learning and individual growth by challenging themselves with immersive extra-curricular campus engagement activities.
 View sample of Application Form HERE for details.